How to plan for your move abroad in 2022 including what you need to do before leaving the UK

-2020 has been quite a turbulent year and frustrating year for people moving overseas.
+The last two years have been quite a turbulent and frustrating time for people moving overseas.
 Many people have been left disappointed at having their move cancelled or postponed due to the coronavirus pandemic.
 But hopefully, rather than crushing your dream, this has just increased your resolve.

 There are many others who have been thinking of moving overseas for years, but now the past year has finally made them commit.
 Life is so short why wait?

-If you’ve made the decision to move overseas, it’s time to get started and begin putting your plans into action.
+If you’ve made the decision to move overseas, now is the perfect time to get started and begin putting your plans into action.
 We have, therefore, compiled this checklist of things you need to consider as you plan your new life overseas.
 It is by no means comprehensive, but at least it will get you on your way!

 So let’s get going…

 Planning to make it happen